Mccalabrese/rust-wayland-power/README.md

 5. **Enable Billing:** Go to **Billing** in the sidebar and link a card.
 6. **Copy the Key:** Paste this into the installer when prompted.

+Note: **When setting up Google Billing, you may see a temporary authorization hold ($1-$10) to verify your card.
+This is not a charge and will disappear in a few days.
+If you cannot provide a card, you can manually edit /etc/geoclue/geoclue.conf to use [ip] location instead of [wifi].**

 </details>

 ### 2. Run the Installer